adcash/customer-scripts/linux/README.md

 - Use obscure, non-obvious filenames for the anti-adblock library js file (e.g. t48s7z.js).
 - Rotate the filename periodically to avoid long-term detection.
 - Don't hard-code the filename in multiple places – use a config or variable if possible.
-- Monitor Anti-Adblock effectiveness using A/B testing or custom events in analytics.